jhnwllr/image-data/README.md

 ![](https://raw.githubusercontent.com/jhnwllr/image-data/master/plots/percentageCoverageBarplot.png)

-# Possible good regional image datasets
+# Possibly good regional image datasets

+Below is a table of potentially good regional image datasets.

+An interactive version of this table can be found [here](https://jhnwllr.github.io/charts/percentCoverageTable).

+**PercentCoverage** is the number of species

 | percentCoverage  | basisofrecord      | country            | class           | countryCode | totalSpeciesWith10Images | totalSpeciesInCountry |
 |------------------|--------------------|--------------------|-----------------|-------------|--------------------------|-----------------------|